Frequently Asked Questions

 - Initiation of contact with instructor to ask question about academic subject.

-All Withdrawals are to be completed with the students Student Achievement Specialists (SAS).
+All Withdrawals are to be completed with the students Academic Success Coach, or ASC.

 Unofficial withdrawals are defined as students who begin a semester but cease attending classes at some point during the semester/term without officially withdrawing from the College of Menominee Nation.